Jbleezy/BO1-Reimagined/README.md

 * Add fast grenade throw to Speed Cola (when it becomes possible through game_mod)
 * Add fast sprint recovery to Deadshot (when it becomes possible through game_mod)
 * Change type 100 stock ammo to 180 unupgraded, 240 upgraded (from weapon file)
-* Decrease crossbow explosion radius to 256, increase damage
+* Crossbow: decrease explosion radius, increase damage
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Disable easter eggs on all versus gamemodes
 * Fix bug with classic weapons where if the player cancels a reload animation the weapon keeps doing the reload animation
 * Fix zombie pathing on Five going to different floors
 * Make betties place correctly on Der Riese bridge
 * Fix fx inside top of Wunderwaffe on COTD
-* Make total timer and round timer text line up update whenever itself or the timer changes
 * Add game_mod as a submodule on github
 * Check if zombies eyes fx should be deleting on death
 * Get WaW weapon files of classic map weapons working